 If you are wondering where is the best place to get brunch in Kiev, this is it.
 The Life Of Wonderful People is a cafe that’s always full of locals.
 With brunches to drool over, cakes (that make you re-evaluate what lunch should consist of) and meaty treats, it’s not hard to see why.
 Cocktails are sorted by superhero symbols, Batman and Spiderman adorn the walls in the form of 17th century oil paintings and a library makes up the back wall.
 Normal this place is not.
 From the menu get a ‘Not an ordinary cappuccino’ or perhaps a ‘Chocolate temptation’, not much explanations given but the results speak for themselves.

 Just some of the best places to eat in Kiev.
 There is so much great food and weird things to do in Kiev.
 The best part is that it’s one of the least touristy countries in Europe.
 And a great city to get off the beaten track in Eastern Europe.
-Come for the Chicken Kievs, stay for the low prices, friendly people and interesting history that make Kiev on of the best alternative cities to visit in Europe.
+Come for the Chicken Kievs, stay for the low prices, friendly people and interesting history that make Kiev one of the best alternative cities to visit in Europe.

 How to travel better for less